makinacorpus/drupalindustry.recipe.drush/README.txt

 * the "distribution" contains tests on environment setup and compatibility, such as the SQL server availability (assert that the SQL configuration is ok) or cron jobs.
+* a continuous integration distribution adds test components to the standard profile.
+A production distribution adds monitoring components.
+A development distribution adds developer tools...